lightning-signer/validating-lightning-signer/docs/policy-controls.md

 ## Sweep Transactions

-Before we sign a delayed output, counterparty commitment HTLC output, or justice sweep transaction, the following controls are checked:
+Before we sign a delayed output, counterparty commitment HTLC output, or justice sweep transaction, the following rules are checked:

 * Format - version and sequence must be as specified in BOLT 3 <br>
   `policy-sweep-version`,